CarlesLlorens/Practical-Machine-Learning-Coursera-Course/README.md

 Accuracy and error metrics in datasets
 ======================================

-We calculate the accuracy on the training set.
+We calculate the accuracy and other metrics on the training set.

     # Calculate the prediction accuracy of our model on the training data set.
     train_pred <- predict(model, traindata)